emtee40/rickroll-blocker/README.md

 # rickroll-blocker
-Rickroll Blocker for uBlock/ABP compatible adblockers
+Rickroll Blocker for uBlock/ABP* compatible adblockers

+\* AdBlock Plus has NOT been tested